mindrualina/Test-Cases/README.md

 3. Click "Login" button

 **Expected result:**
-User should receive an error message indicating that the login attempt failed due to invalid credentials
+User should receive an error message indicating that the login attempt failed due to invalid credentials. \
+The error message should guide the user on the nature of the issue, such as "Invalid username or password."

 ---